Muhammad-ijazCRT/image-spoofing-with-tenserflow/README.md

 ## Note  :curly_haired_man:
-For previos install req.txt and for updated model install requirements.txt
+For previous install req.txt and for updated model install requirements.txt

 # Helping matrials  :ok_hand:
 If you have any issue for confustions, please go through these links